Can I Take the New York 5-Hour Pre-Licensing Course Online?

 New York residents who hold a valid photo learner permit and are at least 18 years old are eligible to take the New York 5-Hour Online Pre-Licensing Course.

-Originally, the DMV only accepted pre-licensing courses held in person in a classroom setting.
+Originally, the New York State Department of Motor Vehicles (NYS DMV) only accepted pre-licensing courses held in person in a classroom setting.
 But on Dec.
-15, 2020, New York Safety Council became the first DMV-approved provider to offer the pre-licensing course in a self-paced online format with no instructor.
+15, 2020, American Safety Council became the first NYS DMV-approved provider to offer the pre-licensing course in a self-paced online format with no instructor.

 Online Pre-Licensing Course students can access their training at any time and complete the program 100% online and at their own pace.
 There is no class schedule, no face-to-face instruction and no final exam.